2022 J1 League

-The 2022 J1 League, also known as the 2022 Meiji Yasuda J1 League (2022 明治安田生命J1リーグ, 2022 Meiji Yasuda Seimei J1 Rīgu) for sponsorship reasons, was the 30th season of the J1 League, the top Japanese professional league for association football clubs, since its establishment in 1993.
+The 2022 J1 League, also known as the 2022 Meiji Yasuda J1 League (2022 明治安田生命J1リーグ, 2022 Meiji Yasuda Seimei J1 Rīgu) for sponsorship reasons, was the 30th season of the J1 League, the top Japanese professional league for association football clubs, since its establishment in 1992.
+This was eighth season of J1 League as renamed from J. League Division 1.

 Kawasaki Frontale were the defending champions, having won their fourth and second consecutive title in 2021 with four rounds to play.
 Yokohama F. Marinos reclaimed the trophy, winning its fifth J.League and seventh Japanese title on the final day of the season.
 Brazilian forward Thiago Santana scored 14 goals for Shimizu S-Pulse, the least number of goals from a player who became the league top scorer and the first to also suffer relegation in the same season.

+Overview

+Due to 2022 FIFA World Cup, the league began from February to November 2022.

 Changes from the previous season

 There were four teams instead of two relegated last season to 2022 J2 League due to impacts related to the COVID-19 pandemic to made up the decision of no relegation in the 2020 season, which saw the number of teams rise to 20.
 They were Tokushima Vortis, Oita Trinita, Vegalta Sendai, and Yokohama FC.

-Two teams were promoted from the 2021 J2 League: Júbilo Iwata, who won the title and returned to J1 after an two-year absence, and Kyoto Sanga who finished second, returning to J1 after 11 seasons.
+Two teams were promoted from the 2021 J2 League: Júbilo Iwata, who won the title and returned to J1 after a two-year absence, and Kyoto Sanga who finished second, returning to J1 after 11 seasons.